BodoBurger/homepage-source-hugo/content/authors/admin/_index.md

 role: Statistician, Data Scientist, Machine Learner

 # Organizations/Affiliations
-organizations:
+#organizations:
-- name: Ludwig-Maximilians-Universität
+#- name: Ludwig-Maximilians-Universität
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a statistician based in Munich, Germany.
 I hold a Master’s degree in statistics and a Bachelor’s degree in economics.